awsdocs/aws-cloud9-user-guide/doc_source/tutorial.rst

 You can try running a command in the terminal.
 For example, in the terminal, type :kbd:`echo $PATH` (to print the value of the :code:`PATH` environment variable), and then press :kbd:`Enter`.

 You can also try running additional commands.
-For example, try commands such as the following:
+For example, try commands such as the following.

 * :command:`pwd` to print the path to the current directory.
 * :command:`aws --version` to print version information about the |cli|.